 This material is presented to you because your son or daughter has indicated a desire to participate in interscholastic athletics, and you have expressed your willingness to permit him/her to compete.
-Your family interest in this phase of our school program is gratifying.
+Your family's interest in this phase of our school program is gratifying.
 We believe that participation in sports provides a wealth of opportunities and experiences, which assist students in positive personal adjustments.

 It is the right of the Department of Athletics to make rules that govern the spirit of competition for the community.
-These rules need a broad basis of community support, which is achieved only through communication to the parent.
-It is our hope to accomplish this objective through this athletic handbook for the student and parent.
+These rules need a broad basis of community support, which is achieved only through communication with the parent.
+We hope to accomplish this objective through this athletic handbook for the student and parent.

-School site administrators are authorized to disallow students' participation in extracurricular activities as a means of insuring appropriate conduct which is in conformity with applicable state laws and school rules governing student behavior.
+School site administrators are authorized to disallow students' participation in extra-curricular activities to ensure appropriate conduct that conforms to applicable state laws and school rules governing student behavior.
 (BP & AR 5144, BP & AR 5144.1, EC 48900)

-On the one hand, loss of extracurricular privileges may occur without imposition of suspension and/or expulsion.
-On the other hand, whenever students are suspended and/or expelled, loss of extracurricular privileges are, at a minimum, concurrent; but may be extended beyond the time a student is suspended and/or expelled.
-The schools of the District are authorized to adopt additional guidelines and standards with respect to loss of extracurricular activities.
+On the one hand, loss of extra-curricular privileges may occur without the imposition of suspension and/or expulsion.
+On the other hand, whenever students are suspended and/or expelled, loss of extra-curricular privileges are, at a minimum, concurrent; but may be extended beyond the time a student is suspended and/or expelled.
+The district schools are authorized to adopt additional guidelines and standards concerning the loss of extra-curricular activities.